AmandaDiscord/NEKO/README.md

 Users can take up a considerable amount of memory.
 We obviously do not limit the amount of users which can be cached at one point since that would break a lot of functionality but as a word of advice, if you do not ABSOLUTELY need the priviledged intents of Discord, do not use them.
 Working around not having most users cached until they send a message or are mentioned or somehow end up in cache will be a slight pain but things are not so bad.
 It's a small price to pay for ~~salvation~~ not blowing the entire allocated memory space.

 ## Messages
 This is one of those things where I have heard a lot of people say that they take up quite a bit of space in memory but I have never actually witnessed the affects of before and after.
 For now, I'll say that if you do not do anything with the channel's message history, you should set the channels max message size to 0.
 This comes with it's own problems, however.
-You will not be able to react to uncached messages (I believe) and you will not be able to receive the messageUpdate Client event unless a message which gets edited is somehow already in the cache prior to the event.
+You will not be able to react to uncached messages (I believe) and you will not be able to receive the messageUpdate, messageReactionAdd or the messageReactionRemove Client events unless a message which gets edited/reacted to is somehow already in the cache prior to the event.

 # Conclusion